-History of Commercial Induction Cookers
+History of Commercial Induction range cookers

 This demonstration continued as a kind of show because experts and specialists were just concerned with showing how the machine worked and not paying any attention to how they could turn it into a cooking machine.
 So enough, people began to see its potential as a great cooking method if used properly.

-Soon enough Westinghouse Electric Corporation developed yet another induction cooker which they named Cool Top 2.
-This one was made from a combination of stainless steel, aluminum, and carbon steel.
+Soon enough Westinghouse Electric Corporation developed yet another induction hob cooker which they named Cool Top 2.
+This one was made from a combination of stainless steel, aluminum, non-stick, and carbon steel.
 It had up to 4 heating elements and each of these elements gave off 1500W.

-Finally, in the year 2009, Panasonic, which is amongst the most popular brands in the world of technology manufactured an induction burner that was made of metal.
+Finally, in the year 2009, Panasonic, which is amongst the most popular brands in the world of technology manufactured an induction stovetop burner that was made of metal.
 It was also effective with nonferrous metal vessels but alas!
 This brought about a lower head production making it less efficient.

 Unlike before, there is more and more compatible cookware available too.
 The diversity is increasing greatly, as we now have tea kettles, pots, grills, and much more.
 This cookware is made to be beautiful with different colors and shapes and also resistant to any form of corrosion.

-How Commercial Induction Cooker Work
+How Does Commercial Induction Range Cooker Work?

-Once you place a cooking vessel in it that is metallic, the energy created by the magnetic field induces the cookware producing a form of electrical contact with it.
+It’s important to understand how commercial induction range cookers work.
+The induction element in them is a powerful magnet that yields a magnetic field under the ceramic hob surface.
+Once you place a cooking vessel in it that is metallic, the energy created by the magnetic field induces the cookware to produce a form of electrical contact with it.

-Mechanism Of Operation For An Induction Cooker
+Mechanism of Operation for an Induction Range Cooker

-1) An electricity field produces a coil that brings a huge electromagnetic field.
+- An electricity field produces a coil that brings a huge electromagnetic field.

-2) The electromagnetic field created seeps through the magnetic particle of the cookware creating a mild electric current that brings the heat.
+- The electromagnetic field created seeps through the magnetic particle of the cookware creating a mild electric current that brings the heat.

-3) This heat generated on the cookware gets transferred to the contents in it (the soup, whatever you’re cooking).
+- This heat generated on the cookware gets transferred to the contents in it (the soup, whatever you’re cooking).

-Commercial induction cookers have come a long way from the early 30s but it’s safe to say now that it has found its feet in the world and is fast increasingly becoming one of the best-preferred cooking methods right now.
+Commercial induction ranges have come a long way from the early 30s but it’s safe to say now that it has found its feet in the world and is fast increasingly becoming one of the best-preferred cooking methods right now.